Published Aug 26, 2020

-Today I am sharing a diet plan that you will actually enjoy!
-This one is for your ceramic work.
-If you’ve never worked with paper clay, you’ll be thrilled with the doors it can open up in your work.
+In this post, we'll show you how to make paper clay.
+Making paper clay is a great way to gain strength in your work, while also reducing its heft.
+If you've never worked with paper clay, you'll be thrilled with the doors it can open up in your work.
 Paper clay improves joining capabilities and decreases warping and shrinkage, all the while reducing the heft of the work.
-This makes it ideal for building complex or delicate ceramic sculpture.
+This makes it ideal for building complex or delicate ceramic sculpture

 Ceramic artist Lisa Merida-Paytes has found paper clay to be a great tool with which to build her ceramic sculptures.
-In today’s post, an excerpt from the Pottery Making Illustrated archives, Lisa extols the virtues of paper clay and gives instructions on mixing and using it.
-So read up, and then put your work on a paper clay diet!
-Jennifer Harnetty, editor.
+Not only does it make the work have more strength, but paper clay also makes it lighter weight.
+In today's post, an excerpt from the Pottery Making Illustrated archives, Lisa extols the virtues of this wonderful material and gives instructions on how to make paper clay.
+So read up, and then put your work on a paper clay diet! –Jennifer Poellot Harnetty, editor.

 How would you like your ceramic work to be lighter?
 Or stronger?
 Or both?
 Paper clay may be the answer since it has all the advantages of durability while avoiding the heaviness often associated with regular clay.
 Made using any type of clay body - earthenware, stoneware, raku or porcelain - paper clay enhances green strength, decreases warping, improves joining capabilities in wet-to-wet and dry-to-dry situations, and you can even attach wet paper clay to bisqued paper clay piece to repair small breaks.